-San Juan Mayor: Hurricane Death Toll Could Be 10 Times Higher than Reported
+San Juan Mayor: Hurricane Death Toll Could Be 10 Times Higher Than Reported

 According to a statement released October 28 by the government of Puerto Rico, 911 bodies cremated in the weeks after Hurricane Maria were the result of natural causes.
 But the average number of cremations in Puerto Rico in the same time frame is about half that, Yulín Cruz said.

+In a statement to CNN, Department of Public Safety of Puerto Rico Héctor M. Pesquera slammed Cruz’s remarks.

+“The Mayor of San Juan, Carmen Yulín Cruz, stated she ‘thinks’ that the actual death count from Hurricane María is closer to 500,” said Pesquera.
+“In order to support her statement she needs to present the evidence.
+If she is not willing to do such, it is an irresponsible comment.
+The Government of Puerto Rico certifies the death count based on factual information in concert with all components involved in the process.”

-The secretary of the Department of Public Safety, Héctor M. Pesquera, said the cremations were authorized at the request of family members of the deceased.
-The cremations following a review of documents including death certificates and medical records showing the cause of death, he said.
+In a separate statement in October, Pesquera said the cremations were authorized at the request of family members of the deceased.
+The cremations followed a review of documents including death certificates and medical records showing the cause of death, he said.

 The statement did not say whether bodies were examined prior to cremation, but noted that none of the 911 cremation authorizations raised suspicion “that would stop the requested process.”